bgottschling/Project-Tome/README.md

 - An Interfaces for character races to encapsulate racial traits into a portable template

 - Multiple classes that implement the Character Interface and the Race Interface for the goal of creating the Character and Class(RPG) of the Character via a Class Factory.
- - This May be a lot of classes to define due to the possibilities of combinations.
+ **Note: This May be a lot of classes to define due to the possibilities of combinations.
 Is there a better way to instantiate a character object which abstracts the Class and Race into one object.

 - A Class Factory class would have 2 arguments, one for Race and one for Class to create a character object and a switch case statement would take the Race and the Class to determine the Race-Class combination and return a race-class object (character).
- - Same bottle-neck as above.
+  **Note: Same bottle-neck as above.

 ## The Execution